Raiyaan17/P04-TradeUp/Development/Sprint-3/README.md

 <List down use cases completed in the current sprint.
 For each use case, also mention the name of individual team member who developed it.>

-Muhammad Rayyan Khan: News Sentiment Analysis
-Muhammad Ahmad: Local and International News segmentation Mohammad Raiyaan Junaid Hamid: Profile UI revamp, social features Muhammad Shamir Sher Qazi: AI model development Muhammad Umar Zubair: AI model development
+Muhammad Rayyan Khan: community post creation and deletion, reacting on posts, commenting on posts, mute and block users Muhammad Ahmad: community post creation and deletion, reacting on posts, commenting on posts, mute and block users Mohammad Raiyaan Junaid Hamid: Profile UI revamp, social features Muhammad Shamir Sher Qazi: AI model development Muhammad Umar Zubair: AI model development